antonvh/np_animation/README.md

 [![License](https://img.shields.io/badge/License-MIT-blue.svg)](LICENSE)
 [![MicroPython](https://img.shields.io/badge/MicroPython-compatible-orange.svg)](https://micropython.org/)

-A MicroPython library for driving NeoPixel animations in a tight loop.
-It works like a mechanism, with time functions and keyframes, making it easy to create complex LED animations for robotics, wearables, and IoT projects.
+A MicroPython library for driving smooth NeoPixel animations in a tight loop.
+It works with time functions and keyframes, making it easy to create complex LED animations for robotics, wearables, and IoT projects.
+The timing is on the clock, independing of your tight loop speed.
+Perfect for robot lighting effects, indicator lights, and decorative patterns.

 </div>

-This library provides a powerful animation framework that separates animation logic from LED control, allowing you to create smooth, time-based animations with minimal overhead.
-Perfect for robot lighting effects, indicator lights, and decorative patterns.

 ## Table of Contents